e-sparrow/Birdhouse/Tools/Conversion/conversion.md

 **Why not do it the standard way?**

-- You can should to convert types your custom specified way
+- You can to convert types your custom specified way
 - You can so easy and comfortable make extensions type for your case like it made in `ColorExtensions`
--
+- You can create simple detect methods or constructors can be used to do your conversion just specifying two types - source and destination types